-Do people say they find you difficult to interact with?
-Have you been labeled narcissistic?
-Accused of having a borderline personality disorder?
-Or do people in your inner circle manifest those traits?
+Do people say they find you difficult to interact with because of your hyper-emotional emotional reactivity, particularly when you are at home?
+Or do people in your inner circle manifest excessive emotional outbursts?

-If you and/or your partner act in these ways as tendencies, habits or stances rather than as a fully pathological personality disorder, here's some suggestions for launching a growth spurt that can increase the sunshine, decrease the storms, sustain longer connections in your relationships at home and at work, and make you more likely to succeed as a marriage partner.
+If you and/or your partner have these tendencies, habits or stances, here's some suggestions for launching a growth spurt that can increase the sunshine, decrease the storms, sustain longer connections in your relationships at home and at work, and make you more likely to succeed as a marriage partner.

-For folks whose style makes them invite being labeled as having borderline personality ways of interacting, the first arena for growth is to develop new attitudes toward anger.
-If you don't want to be labeled as falling into the borderline diagnostic basket, learn to step out and calm down instead of blowing up.
+For folks whose style includes borderline personality ways of interacting, the first arena for growth is to develop new attitudes toward anger.
+If you don't want to fall into the borderline diagnostic basket, learn to step out and calm down instead of blowing up.
+Beware too of getting too mad at yourself, which will produce depression.

-Manipulating others with anger is a hallmark of bpd.
-It's what drives the continual chaos and drama that earns many bpd folks the titles of Drama Queen and High Maintenance partner.
+Anger is a hallmark of bpd.
+It's what drives the continual chaos and drama that earns many bpd folks the titles of Drama Queen/King and High Maintenance partner.

 The quickee bpd upgrade.